 Admittedly, there are plenty of times when I dive right in, and it’s still delicious.

-This coleslaw is a great side dish to bring to summer potlucks or a backyard barbecue, and it pairs well with recipes like Slow Cooker Pulled Pork, Smoked Pork Butt, tacos (especially fish tacos), lunch wraps with deli meat, hot dogs, and more.
-Enjoy!
+This coleslaw is the perfect side dish to bring to summer potlucks or a backyard barbecue, and it pairs well with recipes like Slow Cooker Pulled Pork, Spatchcock Chicken, and tacos (especially fish tacos).
+It adds so much freshness to pork sandwiches.

-How long does it last?
 About 3 days in the fridge, then it starts to go downhill after day 4.
 It will still be edible, but the texture starts to break down too much.
 Make sure to store in an airtight container.

 - 6 cups shredded green cabbage